 If your business requires that the delivery truck will have to stop by daily, with its big posters or writings inscribed boldly on it, then you may have to start thinking of a back door entrance, away from the eyes of onlookers.

 You should also consider having business meetings in other locations aside from your home.
 That way, you will further safeguard work equipment and your home office.
+Also, you can improve your home office furniture in a way that will make you more comfortable with your work, including those important files at safe.

 5. Should You Secure Your Home Network?